Quasicrystalline Analogue of the Haldane Model: Symmetry Analysis

 \subsection{Symmetries of \texorpdfstring{$H_U$}{HU}}

 Analysis using group theory of the symmetry operations which commute with the Hamiltonian enable the degeneracies of eigenvalues at different points in the QBZ to be determined.
+As in Sec. \ref{Sec:QBZ_Bandstructure}, we work in the weak-coupling limit $U,V,W\ll E_R$, and restrict our basis to the 16 states whose kinetic energies are degenerate at the K point.
+We set this degenerate kinetic energy to be zero without loss of generality, and determine the degeneracies of the eigenspectrum purely by analysing $H_U$, $H_V$ and $H_W$.
+We emphasise that the following analysis is only valid in this weak-coupling limit where one may neglect coupling to states with different kinetic energies.

-We first analyse $H_U$.
-One symmetry of $H_U$ is the unitary operation:
+We first analyse $H_U$, which plays the role of $H_0$ in the Haldane model, giving rise to the Dirac points at the QBZ corners K. One symmetry of $H_U$ is the unitary operation:

 where $C_8$ is an 8-fold spatial rotation in the 2D plane about the origin (see Fig. \ref{Fig:Symmetries}), and $\Delta\phi=\text{arg}(U_{l+1}/U_l)=-2\pi R/8$ is the phase shift between successive $U_l$ matrix elements.
 A second unitary symmetry is: